What Is Autism?

-Each one is a separate illness on its own even though they are all part of the Autism Spectrum.
-According to the website Care.com the following is a description of the Autism spectrum.
+Each one is a separate illness on its own even though they are all part of the ASD.
+According to the website Care.com, the following is a description of the Autism spectrum.

 Having autism also puts you in with some extremely well know company.
 There are some extremely well know celebrities with Autism.
 For example; Albert Einstein, Bill Gates, and Thomas Jefferson all had autism.
 Even Baron Trump has autism.

 The Autism Society is here to empower individuals on the spectrum, support providers, and allies to take a stand against bullying.
 The 3 R’s for Bullying Prevention: Recognize, Respond and Report, and Healing from Bullying for the individual with ASD are two useful resources available to provide insight into the implications of bullying and its residual impact on victims.